quarterback/Pulpo-Pattern-Library/docs/designmanual.md

 #### Typography (Fonts)

-Typography helps maintain a consistent brand identity internally and on public-facing materials. **[Nimbus San**s](https://typekit.com/fonts/nimbus-sans)** **is the primary typeface for all city digital collateral.
-Recommended use: 48 px for headers, 18 px for content. **[FF Tis**a](https://typekit.com/fonts/ff-tisa) is the secondary typeface, best used for body copy and other small text.
+Typography helps maintain a consistent brand identity internally and on public-facing materials. **[Nimbus Sans](https://typekit.com/fonts/nimbus-sans)** is the primary typeface for all city digital collateral.
+Recommended use: 48 px for headers, 18 px for content. **[FF Tisa](https://typekit.com/fonts/ff-tisa)** is the secondary typeface, best used for body copy and other small text.
 In instances where neither font is available, **Helvetica Neue** can be substituted.
 For web fonts, use **Roboto** as a primary typeface unless otherwise specified.

 ## Global elements